casey/degenerate/man/src/programming.md

-Individual image filters are relatively simple, but iterated application of one or more filters can produce surprising and beautiful results, and varying image filters over time or applying the same image filter in a loop can produce striking animations.
+Individual image filters are relatively simple, but iterated application of one or more filters can produce surprising and beautiful results, and varying image filters over time or applying the same image filter in a loop can yield striking animations.

 ## Image Filter Properties

-Image filters have a number of properties, including a transformation, which determines where in the input image pixels will be sampled from; a mask, which determines which of those pixels will be modified; and an operation, which determines how those pixels will be modified.

 Image filters read from a source image and write to a destination image.
 Every time an image filter is applied, those images are swapped.

+Image filters have a number of properties, including a transformation, which determines whence input image pixels will be sampled; a mask, which determines which of those pixels will be modified; and an operation, which determines how those pixels will be modified.

-For each pixel, an image filter operates with roughly the following steps:
+For each pixel in the image, an filter operates with roughly the following
+steps:

 1. Generate the coordinates of the current pixel
 2. Transform those coordiantes by the current transform